Ray Harryhausen Awards 2024 - Best Children's Animation WIN

 Extra Sprinkles of Fun

 Another retro reference was the opening clip of a cartoon from my childhood, He-Man and Masters of the Universe.
-I suggested using a whiteboard to animate the magical power emanating from her heroine’s sword.
+I suggested using a whiteboard to animate the magical power emanating from the heroine’s sword.

 The Magic of Stop Motion